Structural Differences with ACOL

 important change was

-standard of 12HCP.
+removing the concept of reverse.
 This fundamental change could not be made without

 further complimentary changes: Most essential were strong Major 2